Kwangyun/Kwangyun.github.io/_posts/2023-05-22-How-To-Brute-Force.md

 Upon conducting the brute force attack, the testing team found that `password` has a length that is different from the other passwords.
 Looking at the response we see that we were sucessfully able to login  into the `protected area admin`
 ![](/assets/burpresult.gif)
 ## Developing Python Tool {#section-3}
-To automate the attack and practice programing in python, we have created simple python script that automates the attack.
+To automate the attack and practice programing in python, we have created  python script that automates the attack.
 The python script can be found in the following link.
 [Kwang Brute Force Tool](https://github.com/Kwangyun/Web-Automation-Tools) \
 We can see that upon running the code, we were able to sucessfully brute force `password` for user `admin`